Self-Hosting Adventures

 For the past few years, I have been trying to get as independent as possible from big, “free” online services (mostly Google stuff) due to privacy reasons.
-Here I will write my setup, and the struggles I had with it.
+I now primarily use free open-source software for these purposes.

 Devices Involved